giorizzotti/VeraCryptBruteForcer/README.md

 - **Detailed Logging:** The script provides detailed logs, including progress updates, success/failure information, and timestamps, aiding in analysis and troubleshooting.

+- **Benchmark Mode:** Launch the script in benchmark mode with the --benchmark, it will run a benchmark to test multi-thread performances.
+Number of test for each iteration and number of parallel threads are configurable in the INI file.

 ## Usage

 ### Prerequisites